rust-lang/blog.rust-lang.org/content/Rust-1.92.0.md

 The language and compiler teams continue to work on stabilization of the [never type](https://doc.rust-lang.org/stable/std/primitive.never.html).
 In this release the [`never_type_fallback_flowing_into_unsafe`](https://doc.rust-lang.org/beta/rustc/lints/listing/deny-by-default.html#dependency-on-unit-never-type-fallback) and [`dependency_on_unit_never_type_fallback`](https://doc.rust-lang.org/beta/rustc/lints/listing/deny-by-default.html#dependency-on-unit-never-type-fallback) future compatibility lints were made deny-by-default, meaning they will cause a compilation error when detected.

+It's worth noting that while this can result in compileration errors, it is still a *lint*, these lints can all be `#[allow`'d.
+These lints also will only fire when building the affected crates directly, not when built as a dependency (though a warning will be reported by Cargo in such cases).

 These lints detect code which is likely to be broken by the never type stabilization.
-It is highly advised to fix them if they are reported in your crate.
+It is highly advised to fix them if they are reported in your crate graph.

+We believe there to be approximately ~500 crates affected by this lint.
+Despite that we believe this to be acceptable as lints are not a breaking change and it will allow for stabilizing the never type in the future.
+For more in depth justification the Language Team's assessement can be read here: [rust-lang/rust#146167#issuecomment-3363795006](https://github.com/rust-lang/rust/pull/146167#issuecomment-3363795006).

 ### `unused_must_use` no longer warns about `Result<(), UninhabitedType>`